ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 This function is invoked by BL31's exception handler when there is a synchronous system register trap caused by access to the implementation defined registers.
 It allows platforms enabling ``IMPDEF_SYSREG_TRAP`` to emulate those system registers choosing to program bits of their choice.
+If using in combination with ``ARCH_FEATURE_AVAILABILITY``, the macros {SCR,MDCR,CPTR}_PLAT_{BITS,IGNORED,FLIPPED} should be defined to report correct results.

 The first parameter (``uint64_t esr_el3``) contains the content of the ESR_EL3 syndrome register, which encodes the instruction that was trapped.